 Starting 2m right of "The Divorce".
 A steep highball face with good edges and sidepulls, just left of the obvious flake, with the crux at the top.
 Standing start off the pair of chunky edges.
 A super classic!

 5. Rocky Bay (Mainly Bouldering)

-Magnetic Island is a boulderers dream!
+Magnetic Island is a boulderer's dream!
 The island is covered with granite boulders varying in sizes with an uncountable number of potential problems.
 It's the perfect place to explore new areas and contribute your own first ascent.
-Catching the Ferry across to the island only takes 20 mins with SeaLink.
+Catching the ferry across to the island only takes 20 minutes with SeaLink.
 The most developed areas are found in the bays, but don't stop there go explore!
-Rocky Bay is only a short walk from the ferry terminal and offers a wide range of bouldering problems.
-The first and only sport climbing currently on the island is Pride Rock.
+Rocky Bay is only a short walk from the ferry terminal (Nelly Bay) and offers a wide range of bouldering problems.
 Keep an eye out for snakes as death adders are quite common on Magnetic Island.

 The obvious rising traverse line from L to R on the next side around.
 Start as far left as possible and slap along right on very open-grip holds.
 Finish by topping out on the boulder.
 Quite a bit harder when done barefoot.

 ★ The Whale Rail

 Start L of "Whale Traverse" at a tips mono pocket and traverse R along foot rails to exit up middle slabs.

 This article, and all other articles, are for entertainment purposes only and are not to be used as a guide.
 Please see our Disclaimer for more information.